-At December 31, 2020, the Company's best estimate of the total estimated future expenditures to comply with current PCB regulations was \$80 million (2019 - \$97 million).
-These expenditures are expected to be incurred over the period from 2021 to 2025.
-As a result of its annual review of environmental liabilities, no revaluation adjustment to the PCB environmental liability was recorded in 2020 (2019 - revaluation adjustment was recorded to decrease the PCB environmental liability by \$5 million).
+At December 31, 2021, the Company's best estimate of the total estimated future expenditures to comply with current PCB regulations was \$70 million (2020 - \$80 million).
+These expenditures are expected to be incurred over the period from 2022 to 2025.
+As a result of its annual review of environmental liabilities, the Company recorded a revaluation adjustment in 2021 to increase the PCB environmental liability by \$15 million (2020 - no revaluation adjustment was recorded).